Home / Career Guides / Physical Therapy (PT) Assistant

 Physical therapy assistant career tips

-• Stay current with the latest research in physical therapy techniques
+• Stay informed: Keep up with the latest research and techniques in physical therapy.

 • American Physical Therapy Association (APTA)